fylgja/site/src/components/utilpack/index.md

 ```

 It will use the hyphen as default separator,
-but if prefer the same separator as seen in TailwindCSS,
+but if you prefer the same separator as seen in TailwindCSS,
 you can use `$utilpack-separator: "\:"`.

 _The Tailwind separator can conflict with specific tools and linters,_